tomz/assets/blogs/big_data_on_small_budget.md

 </tbody>
 </table>

 For **a 10 node m2.4xlarge cluster the monthly cost is $16435** (also you will need to budget around 1/5 of that to cover network i/o and storage costs).

+To process a petabyte worth of data, you'd need a 21 node hs1.8xlarge cluster, and it will cost close to $88k/month.

 ### DIY using AWS EC2 instances